 View this post on Instagram

-Much like Oova, NextGen Jane’s technology platform will replace in-clinic, invasive diagnostic procedures, allowing women to manage their health proactively on their own terms, directly moving the locus of power and health management from the clinic to the consumer.
-“COVID has shed light on the disparities in our healthcare system—consumers deserve solutions that give them clinical accuracy in their home,” says Dr. Divaraniya.
+Like Oova, NextGen Jane’s technology platform will replace in-clinic, invasive diagnostic procedures (many of which involve surgery), allowing women to manage their health proactively on their own terms, directly moving the locus of power and health management from the clinic to the consumer.
+“COVID has shed light on the disparities in our healthcare system—consumers deserve solutions that give them clinical accuracy in their home,” says Oova’s Dr. Divaraniya.
 “Most women don’t want to go into the lab for testing and now with technology like Oova, we’re making it more accessible for both women and clinicians to monitor hormone levels daily, over a longer period of time.
 This provides both patients and doctors with critical information about how a woman’s body is functioning.”

 For people with vaginas, menstruation and transitions between different life phases—puberty, pregnancy, menopause—are biologically characterized by shifts in hormone levels.
 But how hormone levels affect the body and influence health is another forgotten area of healthcare, thanks to women’s decades-long exclusion from medical research.
 In the absence of hormone data, women founders of fem-tech solutions are seeking to fill the gap.